A

 Accident is Lucky

-What might have developed into a serious derailment was luckily avoided Wednesday near Falais when train No. 2 passed over a break beam which had dropped from a freight train preceeding it, and fell in the center of the track.
-AS it was the steam and air connections of one of the coaches were broken so that the car had to be taken out and attached to the rear of the train.
+What might have developed into a serious derailment was luckily avoided Wednesday near Falais when train No. 2 passed over a break beam which had dropped from a freight train preceding it, and fell in the center of the track.
+As it was the steam and air connections of one of the coaches were broken so that the car had to be taken out and attached to the rear of the train.

 1908 January 17 -Nevada State Journal